 If you are very well motivated and are willing to follow the way it should be used then I recommend you to start using it in your late 20s and early 30s, that’s when the preventive anti-aging methods should be used.

 Integrate the retinol/ retinoids for that matter very slowly and gently.
 Start slowly with the lower percentage and use it say twice or thrice a week.

-We will also discuss the difference between Retinol and Retinoic Acid.
+I will also discuss the difference between Retinol and Retinoic Acid.